Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 API Level 34 requirement, you can use this workaround:

 - Under Player -> Publishing Settings check "Custom Launcher Gradle Template" if it is unchecked.
-- Open the `launcherTemplate.gradle` file created in Assets->Plugins->Android, and change this line:
+- Open the `launcherTemplate.gradle` file created in Assets -> Plugins -> Android, and change this line:
 ```gradle
 compileSdk **APIVERSION**
 ```